Matthew Driscoll (basketball)

-Career
+Matthew Driscoll (December 14, 1964) is an American college basketball coach who is the associate head coach at Kansas State University.
+Prior to his tenure at Kansas State, Driscoll spent sixteen years as the head coach at the University of North Florida.

+Early life

-A native of Pittsburgh, Driscoll is a 1992 graduate of Slippery Rock University.
+A native of Pittsburgh, Pennsylvania, Driscoll is a 1992 graduate of Slippery Rock University.

+Coaching career

+Early career (1993-2003)

 From 1993 to 1997, he was the head coach at LaRoche College in Pittsburgh.
-He is a board member of the National Association of Basketball Coaches (NABC) and a former president.
 His first stint as a Division I assistant was the 1997–98 season under Larry Shyatt for the Wyoming Cowboys, which resulted in a trip to the NIT.
 He then followed Shyatt as an assistant for the Clemson Tigers from 1998 to 2003.
 While at Clemson, Driscoll help lead the Tigers to the 1999 NIT finals and three wins over the North Carolina Tar Heels, including one when the Heels were ranked number 1 in the country.

+Baylor (2003-2009)

 In 2003, Driscoll spent seven weeks with Scott Drew at Valparaiso University before Drew accepted a job with the Baylor Bears, and Driscoll followed.
 At Baylor, Driscoll's primary responsibilities included on-court development, scouting, recruiting, and administrative duties.
 In his six years there, Driscoll helped revive the program from tragedy and NCAA sanctions.
 Baylor went from struggling under NCAA sanctions for his first several years, to making the NCAA tournament for the first time in twenty years in 2008.
 In 2009, Baylor lost in the Big 12 Tournament finals to Missouri, and won four games in the NIT before losing to Penn State at Madison Square Garden in the NIT finals.
 After one of the toughest rebuilding projects in college basketball history, Baylor finished with 21 wins in 2007–08 with wins over Notre Dame, South Carolina and Texas A&M, and 24 wins in 2008–09 with wins over defending national champion Kansas, Texas and Georgetown.